tim-cpb/US-Frontend-Candidate-Lab/README.md

     ** Third, a potential disadvantage are extra DIVs and CLASSes, hopefully not excessive ** ESRG project page: http://dfcb.github.io/extra-strength-responsive-grids/
   * Using an OOCSS approach to class naming
+  * Updating breakpoints where the design breaks and continuing with layout to desktop breakpoints ** I've added * {transition:all;} to better see the difference between breakpoints

 ## Ideas